-I could go on because we have scenes of getting a Christmas tree, impromptu snowball fights and much more but of course we have the romantic storyline which sees Madeline, who hasn't dated since her ex left falling for Johnny as she sees his sensitive side which is charming and nothing like the movie star side.
-And yes Johnny is one of those movie stars who is beginning to question whether being a big movie star is what he wants anymore.
+I could go on because "Marry Me at Christmas" also features scenes of getting a Christmas tree, impromptu snowball fights and much more.
+But of course we have the romantic storyline which sees Madeline, who hasn't dated since her ex left, falling for Johnny as she sees his sensitive side which is nothing like the movie star side.
+And yes Johnny is one of those movie stars who is beginning to question whether being a big movie star is what he still wants in life.
 It is pretty typical with that feel of it having a bit of this story and a bit of that put together.

-The thing is that whilst "Marry Me at Christmas" ticks lots of boxes including have several familiar faces from the world of TV movies it has one problem.
+The thing is that whilst "Marry Me at Christmas" ticks lots of boxes, including have several familiar faces from the world of TV movies, it has one problem.
 That problem is chemistry as both Rachel Skarsten and Trevor Donovan look great and perfect for a Hallmark Christmas movie but the whole falling for each other just doesn't spark like it does in other Hallmark Christmas movies which is a shame as it lets this down ever so slightly.

 What this all boils down to is that "Marry Me at Christmas" is a nice looking hallmark Christmas movie which ticks several boxes when it comes to what fans of these heart warming Christmas movies love about them.
 But it doesn't deliver that fun romantic spark which the best Hallmark Christmas have.